 Turbidity is highly variable among our sites (Figures 15a, 15b).
-However, there is a slight difference between urban and non-urban sites, with urban sites having slightly higher turbidity than non-urban sites.
+However, there is a slight difference between urban and non-urban sites, with urban sites having higher turbidity than non-urban sites.

-To collect data related to the Truckee River Operating Agreement (TROA) - What is the baseline or pre-TROA water quality at sites below dams?
+Goal: To collect data related to the Truckee River Operating Agreement (TROA) - How has TROA changed water quality at sites below dams?